Alcohol

 Alcohol Withdrawal Timeline

-1 to 3 days after the last drink: Confusion is common during this time, as well as high blood pressure, irregular heartbeat and increased body temperature.
+• 1 to 3 days after the last drink: Confusion is common.
+You may also have high blood pressure, an irregular heartbeat, and a higher body temperature.

 Long-Term Rehab for Alcohol Addiction

 According to the NIDA, long-term rehab of 90 days or longer is associated with more positive treatment outcomes.
-For those who are addicted to alcohol, a 90-day inpatient rehab program will provide adequate time to adjust to a new sober lifestyle, learn and practice the essential coping strategies they will need to maintain their sobriety after rehab, and provide opportunities to establish a strong recovery support network.
+For people addicted to alcohol, a 90-day inpatient rehab program offers time to adjust to a sober life.
+They can learn and practice important coping skills to stay sober after rehab.
+The program also helps them build a strong support network for recovery.

-In inpatient alcohol rehab, clients participate in a rehabilitation program that blends behavioral therapy, 12-step program interventions, chemical dependency education, and other evidence-based treatments to identify and correct negative behaviors, address other related problems and trauma that has contributed to the substance abuse, and apply skills to stop current substance abuse and prevent it in the future.
+In inpatient alcohol rehab, clients join a program that combines therapy, 12-step interventions, and education on chemical dependency.
+This program helps identify and change negative behaviors.
+It also addresses related problems and trauma that contribute to substance abuse.
+Clients learn skills to stop current substance abuse and prevent it in the future.

-Throughout inpatient rehab, clients live in a comfortable addiction treatment center for an extended period of time where they work with addiction counselors, therapists, recovery specialists, and their peers in recovery to overcome their alcohol addiction.
-This time in treatment also provides an opportunity for them to heal physically, as the body needs time to recover from the abuse and neglect it suffered in the midst of addiction.
-To encourage physical healing, nutritious meals are served daily and clients are required to participate in a physical fitness regimen on a daily basis.
+During inpatient rehab, clients stay in a comfortable treatment center for a long time.
+They work with addiction counselors, therapists, recovery specialists, and peers to beat their alcohol addiction.
+This time in treatment also helps them heal physically.
+The body needs time to recover from the abuse and neglect caused by addiction.
+To help with physical healing, we serve nutritious meals every day.
+Clients must also take part in daily exercise.

 The cost for long-term inpatient alcohol rehab will vary based on the rehab center.
 Many alcohol rehab centers will work with a client’s insurance provider to lower the cost of rehab.
 Other payment options may include third-party healthcare loans, Employee Assistance Programs (EAP), or reduced out-of-pocket payments.